nick-jia/The-Erasure-Illusion-Stress-Testing-the-Generalization-of-LLM-Forgetting-Evaluation-/README.md

 ### Key Innovation

-**The Metric Mirage** addresses the challenge of creating text that appears semantically similar but is maximally distant in embedding space, effectively creating a "mirage" where text maintains contextual relevance while being maximally separated from the original dataset in the embedding manifold.
+**PSG** addresses the challenge of creating text that appears semantically similar but is maximally distant in embedding space, effectively creating a "mirage" where text maintains contextual relevance while being maximally separated from the original dataset in the embedding manifold.

 ## Quick Start